-But being the crazy group of people that they were, they took it literally and actually wrote the verses on scrolls and then carried them around attached to their heads.
-Kind of funny how they acted!
+They took God literally and actually wrote the verses on scrolls and then carried them around attached to their heads.

 But what He is asking us to do is to constantly have His Word before us every day and in turn, to teach it to our kids.

 Basically He just wants us to always think about Scripture first, and apply it anywhere we can in our life and in the lives of our kids.

 As you go about your daily business, you can constantly teach your kids Scripture.

 Discipleship is one of the ways you can be sure you are passing on Godly values to your kids in an intentional way.